Navigation and URL Conventions

 CMS Template Pages

-You cannot change the base path of a CMS template URL without changing the template page's folder location in Webflow, which requires Designer access and will break all existing links unless 301 redirects are set up.
+You cannot change the base path of a CMS template URL without moving the template page's folder in Webflow, which requires Designer access and will break every existing link unless 301 redirects are set up first.

 Landing Pages